csreuter/csreuter.github.io/_posts/2023-10-03-the-monkeys-paw-of-scheduling.md

 Python is ridiculously ubiquitous at this point - the [number one programming language](https://www.tiobe.com/tiobe-index/) globally as of the writing of this piece.
 Maybe I’m biased (I do work in the PyData ecosystem), but it seems like everybody and their cousin are writing scripts these days.

-I started writing python initially in 2011, when I was scraping gambling odds from sportsbooks in order to find arbitrage (1).
+I started writing python initially in 2011, when I was scraping gambling odds from sportsbooks in order to find arbitrage[^1].
 I used Windows Task Scheduler to schedule that scraping.
 It was running on my laptop, and it broke all the time.
 I was being rate limited, APIs were poorly documented and changing constantly, my laptop was off, etc.

 The audience of python-literate people who want to automate their work is also large.
 There are an infinite number of python scripts holding together personal projects, small companies, and enterprises.